Townsend, Tennessee: Recreation

 Townsend is home to the Great Smoky Mountains Heritage Center, which preserves various aspects of the region's history, and the Little River Railroad and Lumber Company Museum, which recounts the area's logging history.
 Next to the heritage center is the new National Park Service Collections Preservation Center, which archives items from all of the national park units in the area (though not open to the public).
 Tuckaleechee Caverns – a mile-long cave system that reaches depths of up to 150 ft – is also nearby.

 Just to the north and west of Townsend, the Foothills Parkway is a national parkway that traverses Chilhowee Mountain and offers multiple scenic overlooks at high elevations, with views of the Smokies to the south and the Tennessee Valley and Cumberland Plateau to the north and west.
 As of 2016, road construction on the parkway to complete the "missing link" from Walland to Wears Valley can be seen from Townsend during the mid-day and afternoon.
 This section eventually opened in late 2018, more than half a century after the first section opened in 1966.

+Townsend is also home to a Kampgrounds of America.